 Bed bugs do leave tiny reddish or black streaks on sheets.
 If you see those upon checking into a hostel or hotel room, consider grabbing your stuff before crawling hitchhikers hop on it, and cruising straight back to the desk to ask for a new room.
 If need be, just go to a different hostel or hotel -- cheaper than getting rid of the pesky travelers if they hitch a ride with you, and far better than being bitten all night.
 The staff should offer you a refund, of course.

 These bugs are great world travelers.
 They like living in your sleeping bag, backpack, and clothes until they can get to your house and move into the recliner, where they can start raising a big family in a nice neighborhood.
 A female can lay up to 500 eggs over its lifetime.
-Take a look in the seams of your backpack or along the zipper to spot them in a likely destination.
+Take a look at the seams of your backpack or along the zipper to spot them in a likely destination.
 And if you suspect you might have an infestation, do not take your backpack into your home.
 You'll likely have to spend thousands of dollars to get rid of them if that happens.

 Let's look at some of the bugs' habits before learning about how to kill bed bugs.